emma50/e-commerce/README.md

 ## E-COMMERCE
-is a simple e-commerce application.
+is a simple e-commerce api.

 ___